shikaan/directree/README.md

-# folder2tree #
+# directree #

-Creates a tree representation of any project (actually of any folder).
+Creates a tree representation of any directory.
 Handy if you want to add a tree representation of your project to your documentation.

 ## To-dos

-- ignore files and/or folder with a parameter;
-- add capability to redirect output(print on file, print on console, return result as string);
+- Add capability to redirect output(print on file, print on console, return result as string);

 ## Installation ##

 Run

 ```
-    npm install folder2tree -g
+    npm install directree -g
 ```

 ## Usage ##